+Application Applied

-Application Applied Explanation on application of the practice All Directors have attended the Annual General Meetings in the past with rare exceptions when any were unable to attend due to unforeseen circumstances.
+Explanation on application of the practice : All Directors have attended the Annual General Meetings in the past with rare exceptions when any were unable to attend due to unforeseen circumstances.
 The Chairpersons of the Board Audit & Risk Management Committee and the Nominating Committee normally respond to any questions directed to them or if it relates to their respective Committees.
-Questions at the AGM are normally responded to by the Chairman, the Chief Executive Officer as well as senior management personnel present.
-Explanation for departure Large companies are r encouraged to complete equired to complete the columns below.
-Non-large companies are he columns below.
-Measure Timeframe
+Questions at the AGM are normally responded to by the Chairman, the Chief

+Executive Officer as well as senior management personnel present.

+Explanation for departure •••

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

+Measure :

+Timeframe :